hacker2406/CodeCraft-AI/README.md

 6.  **Generate Code:** Send the prompt to the AI assistant.
 The generated code will appear in the chat.
 7.  **Preview and Edit:** The code will be automatically rendered in the live preview area.
 You can copy the code to your clipboard using the "Copy" button.
 8.  **Manage Sessions:** Save, load, or delete your coding sessions

+##  Troubleshooting

+If you do not see no response for prompt too many times maybe the free token limit of openrouter has expired usethe following credentials for the resulst that were already generated.

+To test the app or for reference, you can use the following user credentials:

+- **Email:** `ratul.9paul@gmail.com`
+- **Password:** `Broski@22`

+If you continue to have issues, try logging out and logging in again with

 ## 👤 Author